spectralcode/OCTproZ/README.md

 Performance
 ----------
 Performance highly depends on the used computer hardware and the size of the of the OCT data.
-A test data set with 12 bit per sample, 1024 samples per line, 512 lines per frame and 256 frames per volume was used to measure the performance on different systems:
+A test data set with 12 bit per sample, 1024 samples per raw A-scan, 512 A-scans per B-scan and 256 B-scans per volume was used to measure the performance on different systems:

 GPU           | A-scan rate without live 3D view | A-scan rate with live 3D view
 ------------- | ------------- | -------------